Buy to let limited company – should you set one up?

-With mortgage interest relief being phased out by 2020 and being replaced by a tax credit, based on 20% of mortgage interest payments, buy-to-let landlords are increasingly considering whether to set up a limited company to hold their investment properties.
+As mortgage interest relief was finally phased out in 2020 and replaced by a tax credit, based on 20% of mortgage interest payments, buy-to-let landlords are increasingly considering whether to set up a limited company to hold their investment properties.

 Holding them in a limited company will mean that they are assessed for tax differently, including being able to claim full mortgage interest tax relief.
 It is a complicated decision that requires detailed analysis to assess the most efficient way of holding property.

 - How long you intend to own the property

 - The likely amount of capital gains generated, if the property is going to be disposed of at a future date

 - Whether you rely on the income generated or wish to roll up the income for further investment

 If you already have buy-to-let properties held personally, there is further consideration as they will need to be transferred from your personal ownership into a limited company.
 This can trigger additional Capital Gains Tax, Stamp Duty Land Tax, legal fees and re-mortgage fees.
 Reliefs may be available but if not and unless you intend to hold these properties as a long-term investment, these costs are likely to make the transfer cost prohibited.
 Here are your options for owning buy to let property.